georgeus19/klofan/docs/use-cases/food-use-case.md

 The user defines the vocabulary prefix in the picture below.
 ![Define Vocabulary Prefix](./img/vocab-prefix.png)

-Then the user adds the properties that should be a part of the new food vocabulary (Green color means selection on the picture below).
+Then the user adds the propertySets that should be a part of the new food vocabulary (Green color means selection on the picture below).
 ![Select Terms For Vocabulary](./img/select-terms.png)

 The next picture shows the summary of selected terms.
 The user could rename or otherwise adjust the terms here.
 ![Selected Terms Summary](./img/selected-terms-overview.png)

 The next picture shows a simple example for adding more triples to the vocabulary.
-The user could define e.g. a class for food, add description and labels for the selected properties from previous step.
+The user could define e.g. a class for food, add description and labels for the selected propertySets from previous step.
 ![Add Additional Triples To Vocabulary](./img/add-tripls.png)

 The user could also want to add the new vocabulary to the catalog of vocabularies which the application uses for creating recommendations.
 This is illustrated in the picture below.